- Category: Sex Offender Treatment Providers

 Note: The above components of intensive treatment will be conducted on a minimum of three different days per week.

-Continued care treatment program services are those designed for offenders who have completed sex offender specific treatment while incarcerated and prior to being granted parole or have been paroled to a community correctional center.
-Continued care shall last a minimum of 12 months and shall be defined as:
+Continued care treatment program services are those designed for offenders who have, 1) completed sex offender specific treatment while incarcerated and prior to being granted parole, 2) have been paroled to a community correctional center and completed the residential treatment program at the community correctional center, 3) completed an outpatient treatment program in the community.
+It is recommended continued care will last 12 months, and may be longer or shorter as clinically indicated and will be defined as:

 • A minimum of one progress report shall be submitted to the offender's supervising AP&P agent per quarter.